MovingUniverseLab/MAD/README.md

 4. `fitting_utils.py`.
 This module is called from app.py when the output database is downloaded as a JSON file, and it downloads the lightcurve of each event
-5. `mad_munge.py`
-Sets priors for model fitting
-7. templates
-Folder with all of the files for HTML display pages
-8. `run.py` in bagle_fits folder
+5. `run.py` in bagle_fits folder.\\
 Takes the JSON file from the output database and feeds it as in input into Bayesian Analysis of Gravitational Lensing Events (BAGLE)
+6. `mad_munge.py`.
+This file sets the priors for model fitting in BAGLE
+7. `templates`.
+This folder contains all of the files for HTML display pages

 ### Workflow
 Note that before the Flask app (`app.py`) can be run, `populate_database.py` must have been run.